 November: Ovo Energy was chosen by Ofgem to take on Spark Energy’s 290,000 domestic customers, after the smaller supplier failed.

-> Ovo Energy also bought Spark Energy Ltd and plans to keep the Spark Energy brand.
+Ovo Energy also bought Spark Energy Ltd and kept the Spark Energy brand.
 Read what you need to know if you’re a Spark Energy customer.

-> October: Ovo Energy's second price increase for customers on its Simpler Energy variable tariff meant a 6.5% price rise, adding £75 on average to customers’ bills each year.
+October: Ovo Energy's second price increase in a year for customers on its Simpler Energy variable tariff meant a 6.5% price rise, adding £75, on average, to customers’ annual bills.

-> Ovo also scrapped its online discount, adding another £135 to the annual bill of affected customers.
+Ovo also scrapped its online discount, adding another £135 to the annual bill of affected customers.

-> It said that wholesale costs have risen by more than 15% since June and ‘as a result we’re increasing our variable plan rates and removing the online discount’.
+It said that wholesale costs have risen by more than 15% since June.

-> September: Energy regulator Ofgem is examining how Ovo Energy, and three other companies, deals with customer complaints.
-Ofgem announced this after the results of it complaints-handling survey showed some suppliers have 'unacceptably low' customer satisfaction for complaints.
+September: Energy regulator Ofgem examined how Ovo Energy, and three other companies, dealt with customer complaints after it found some suppliers have 'unacceptably low' customer satisfaction for complaints.

-> April: Ovo launched the first widely available domestic electric vehicle-to-grid charger.
+April: Ovo launched the first widely available domestic electric vehicle-to-grid charger.
 Drivers can sell surplus energy from their electric vehicle batteries back to the grid.

 It also unveiled a home energy storage battery and promoted its intelligent platform, VCharge, which remotely connects and controls batteries in consumers’ homes to create a ‘virtual power plant’.

 February: Ovo was investigated by energy regulator Ofgem over the energy consumption information it gave some customers last winter.
 Ofgem looked into whether Ovo breached licence conditions about giving customers information about their energy use which was accurate, or based on best estimate, complete and not misleading.